markjx/search2018/README.md

 ## printurl.awk
 Parses Blue Coat proxy logs and prints the URL.

+## dailyify.sh
+Converts bro logs from the hourly format to one log (per source) per day.

 ## Hardware
 For my testing, this is the equipment I used: https://pcpartpicker.com/list/3d2TCb